State Route 4 Pavement Anchor Project

 Purpose

-The purpose of this multi-objective project is to improve the pavement condition, culvert drainage systems, visibility of the roadside signs, and roadside safety devices for maintenance workers on State Routes 4 and 89 within the project limits.
+The purpose of this multi-objective project is to improve the pavement condition, culvert drainage systems, visibility of the roadside signs, and roadside safety devices for the safety of maintenance workers on State Routes 4 and 89 within project limits.

 Need

-The project is needed to preserve and extend the service life of the existing pavement within the project limits.
-The pavement has minor surface cracks, settlement, and crumbled edges.
-The project would also fix the deteriorating culvert drainage systems, update nonstandard guardrail systems and nonstandard ground-mounted road signs, and provide maintenance vehicle pullouts for the safety of maintenance workers.
+There is a need to preserve and extend the service life of the existing pavement within the project limits.
+The existing pavement has minor cracks on the surfaces, settlement, and crumbled edges.
+In addition, there is a need to address deteriorating culvert drainage systems, update nonstandard guardrail systems and nonstandard ground mounted road signs, and for the safety of maintenance workers.

 Process Date